EmaMaker/emamaker.github.io/events/romecup2024.md

 dedicate 1 byte to the integer part of `delta_phi` and the rest to the decimal part,
 	 multiplied by 2^24.
 Having a 1-byte integer part is a direct consequence of having only 256B of RAM on the uC.
 Proceding by powers of two, 128 is the last quantity I can use that can be contained in 256B of RAM.
-Initally I had the LUT size set to 128 to buy myself a bit of frequency resolution, only with later experiments I discovered that setting the LUT size to 32 was fine when using a 3-byte digital part.
+Initially I had the LUT size set to 128 to buy myself a bit of frequency resolution, only with later experiments I discovered that setting the LUT size to 32 was fine when using a 3-byte digital part.
 Coincidentally, this is the same exact number of bits used for the mantissa and one bit more used for the exponent of a 32-bit float as estabilished by IEEE 754.